CartoDB/mobile-sdk/docs/guides/05-package-manager.md

 ## Package Manager

 **Offline maps, routing and geocoding** in the CARTO Mobile SDK require that you pre-download map data.
 For this we provide SDK internal API called **PackageManager** - this manages offline data packages, which are downloaded from CARTO server and used by the SDK for specific features.

+So for offline mapping (geocoding or routing) you need to

+* Create and configure PackageManager instance
-So for offline mapping you need to (1) create and configure PackageManager, then (2) download map data for the area what you need and finally (3) connect it to specific map layer or service to consume the data
+* Download map data for the area what you need using the instance
+* Create a map layer (geocoding or routing service) by refering to the PackageManager instance

+The packages that are once downloaded are kept persistently on the device and can be updated or removed through the PackageManager as the app requires.

 ### Create and configure Package Manager